Frequently Asked Questions About the Best Website Design and Marketing for Attorneys, Doctors, and Other Professionals

 How do I add video to my site?

 There are two ways to add video to your Foster Web Marketing site:

 - Using our Enhanced Video Module (EVM).
-Our content management system, DSS, has a module that enables you to upload video to both your site and to several video sites (You Tube, Yahoo!).
-By using the EVM module, you drastically reduce the time it would take you to blast your videos to the individual sites.
+Our content management system, DSS, has a module that enables you to upload video to both your site and to YouTube.
+By using the EVM module, you drastically reduce the time it would take you to blast your videos to each individual site.

 - Upload your video to YouTube and paste the embed code to your web page.

 Why should I upload my videos to YouTube and Yahoo!?

 Uploading your videos to several video sites will increase the number of places you will be found.
 The search engines will only give you one or two listings for your URL.
 By uploading to the video sites, you can increase your search engine listings.

 You can blog about anything legal-related, but you should try to keep it specific to the location where your practice law.
 Blog about local news stories that relate to your practice area(s), like an auto accident on the local highway, or a recent verdict, and offer your expert insight and opinion on these topics.
 The more EXPERT information that you share, the more value that you're building with both your readers, and the search engines.For more information on why you, as an attorney, NEED a blog, click here.

 What are blog tags and why are they important?